-Parent Alert System and Inclement Weather
+Inclement Weather

 When severe weather affects our area, the school will make a decision on opening/closing as soon as possible.
 Using our school's Parent Alert system, we will send out a phone and/or text message with weather related delay or closing information.
-To ensure you receive these alerts, update the Family Information form in the FACTS Family Portal (ParentsWeb) to supply the phone numbers you wish to be used.
 In addition, we will send an All School notification from the NGFS App and post information on the NGFS website.

-- With a two-hour delay, students may arrive in their classrooms at 10 a.m. on both campuses; instruction will begin at 10:30.
-Details about the opening time of Lower School Extended Care will be stated in the Parent Alert message. - We do not always do what public schools do concerning opening and closing.
+- When a two-hour delay is called, follow this schedule: - Guilford Campus (preschool-6th): students may arrive in their classrooms at 9:45 a.m., and class will begin at 10 a.m.
+Information about the opening time of Lower School Extended Care will be stated in the Parent Alert message. - Bob Page Campus (7th-12th): students may arrive in the Commons at 10 a.m., and instruction will begin at 10:30 a.m. - We do not always do what public schools do concerning opening and closing.
 Because we do not rely on buses to transport students, we may choose to operate when public schools cannot.
 If we are having school and you believe that the roads you travel are not safe, please feel free to keep your child at home.
 Weather-related absences and tardies are excused.
 If we are having school and your child will not be coming or will be late, please notify the School by phoning the front desk, 336-299-0964. - We do not offer Extended Care on days that school is closed due to inclement weather. - No co-curricular activities are held on days school is closed due to inclement weather or on days school closes early because of inclement weather. - The Parent Alert System is also used for other emergency communications.